jactong/jactong.github.io/_posts/2020-02-24-ginger_beer_first_batch.md

 **Ingredients:**

-&nbsp; &bull; Ginger root (1/3 cup peeled and grated)
+* Ginger root (1/3 cup peeled and grated)

-&nbsp; &bull; Squeezed lemon juice (1/3 cup) --- one full lemon was enough for me
+* Squeezed lemon juice (1/3 cup) --- one full lemon was enough for me

-&nbsp; &bull; Granulated sugar (1 cup) --- I used 1/3 cup of brown sugar and 2/3 cup of white sugar
+* Granulated sugar (1 cup) --- I used 1/3 cup of brown sugar and 2/3 cup of white sugar

-&nbsp; &bull; Active dry yeast (1 teaspoon)
+* Active dry yeast (1 teaspoon)

-&nbsp; &bull; Cream of tartar (1/2 teaspoon)
+* Cream of tartar (1/2 teaspoon)

-&nbsp; &bull; Spring water / filtered water (9 cups) --- I bought a 12 pack of bottled water.
+* Spring water / filtered water (9 cups) --- I bought a 12 pack of bottled water.
 Wasteful I know.

 <br/>

 **Equipment:**

-&nbsp; &bull; A 2 litre plastic bottle --- I bought a 2 litre bottle of sparkling water.
+* A 2 litre plastic bottle --- I bought a 2 litre bottle of sparkling water.
 It’s easier to rinse.
 You must use a plastic bottle because this is the container you’ll use to ferment the ginger beer, during which time a lot of carbonation is produced.
 A glass bottle would explode from what I’ve read.

-&nbsp; &bull; A pot that you can use to boil at least 2 litres of water and mixing the ingredients
+* A pot that you can use to boil at least 2 litres of water and mixing the ingredients

-&nbsp; &bull; A funnel for easier transferring of the ginger beer between containers
+* A funnel for easier transferring of the ginger beer between containers

-&nbsp; &bull; Grater to grate the ginger root
+* Grater to grate the ginger root

-&nbsp; &bull; A citrus juicer for easier juicing of the lemon
+* A citrus juicer for easier juicing of the lemon

-&nbsp; &bull; A fine strainer to strain the pulp when transferring into the bottle for fermentation
+* A fine strainer to strain the pulp when transferring into the bottle for fermentation

-&nbsp; &bull; Bottles to store your 2 litre worth of ginger beer. --- I used a 1 litre beer growler and I bought 4 x 275 ml (9.3 fl oz) glass bottles of ginger beer from the store and used the emptied bottles for the remaining 1 litre.
+* Bottles to store your 2 litre worth of ginger beer. --- I used a 1 litre beer growler and I bought 4 x 275 ml (9.3 fl oz) glass bottles of ginger beer from the store and used the emptied bottles for the remaining 1 litre.
 I’m thinking if I continue making ginger beer, I’d like to buy a nice set of glass swing top bottles about 350 ml (12 oz) capacity because I’ve found that’s a perfect serving size for myself.

 <br/>